adithnaveen/ibm-kafka-may-2023/README.md

 - create another group consumer   (the data split between 3 consumer groups)
 > kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic topic-with-partition1 --group second-application

+- see how many paritions are there for the given topic
+> kafka-topics.sh --bootstrap-server localhost:9092 --topic topic-with-partition --describe

+## trying to have the producer with round robin partitioner algorithm

+> kafka-console-producer.sh --bootstrap-server localhost:9092 --topic topic-with-partition1 --producer-property partitioner.class=org.apache.kafka.clients.producer.RoundRobinPartitioner

+# working with consumer groups

+- listing  all the consumer groups
+> kafka-consumer-groups.sh --bootstrap-server localhost:9092 --list

+- describe specific group
+> kafka-consumer-groups.sh --bootstrap-server localhost:9092 --describe --group first-application

+> Please Note: when the consumer is off then there shall be lag in the reading, when any grouped consumer comes then the left over messages are read implicityly